The EU decision-making process (20 March 2009, updated 1 March 2010)

 1 March 2010

 This EU law determines whether the citizens of a country can freely enter the Schengen zone, or whether they have to obtain a Schengen visa from an embassy or consulate beforehand.
-Annex I, the so-called "black list", lists all the countries and territories whose nationals must have a visa to cross the border into the Schengen area, and Annex II, the "white list", lists all the states whose nationals are exempted from the visa obligation.Amending Council Regulation 539/2001 takes a bit of time.
-The process was also different for Macedonia, Montenegro and Serbia than for Albania and Bosnia.
-The reason for the difference was that the Lisbon Treaty entered into force on 1 December 2009 and changed the decision-making procedure for visa policy.
-Letís take a look at how this decision-making process works.
+Annex I, the so-called "black list", lists all the countries and territories whose nationals must have a visa to cross the border into the Schengen area, and Annex II, the "white list", lists all the states whose nationals are exempted from the visa obligation.Amending Council Regulation 539/2001 takes a bit of time since three EU institutions are involved.
+The process for Macedonia, Montenegro and Serbia was also different from that for Albania and Bosnia.
+The reason was the entry into force of the Lisbon Treaty on 1 December 2009, which changed the decision-making procedure for visa policy.
+Lets take a look at how this decision-making process works.

 - The European Commission is the only institution that has the right to propose amendments to Council Regulation 539/2001.
 The Lisbon Treaty has not changed anything in this regard.
 This means that the Commission has to put forward a legislative proposal if the Regulation is to be amended.
 In the case of visa-free travel for Macedonia, Montenegro and Serbia, the Commission issued its proposal on 15 July 2009, and for Albania and Bosnia on 27 May 2010.

 - The European Parliament is now co-decision-maker on equal footing with the Council.
 Previously, the Parliament had only to be consulted before the Council could take a vote, but the Council was not bound by the Parliament's opinion.
-The Parliament issued its opinion of the 2009 Commission visa proposal for Macedonia, Montenegro and Serbia on 12 November 2009.
-The decision-making procedure that the two bodies follow now is called "ordinary legislative procedure".
-This means that a legislative proposal goes through one or two readings, usually always with the Parliament looking at the proposal first, and, if the two bodies cannot agree on it, it is passed on to a conciliation committee, which tries to pave the way for adoption.
-In the case of visa-free travel for Albania and Bosnia, the European Parliament voted on voted on 7 October 2010 and the Council on 8 November 2010.
+The Parliament issued its non-binding opinion of the 2009 Commission visa proposal for Macedonia, Montenegro and Serbia on 12 November 2009.
+Now the decision-making procedure that the two bodies follow is called "ordinary legislative procedure".
+This means that the legislative proposal goes through one or two readings, usually with the Parliament looking at the proposal first.
+If the two bodies cannot agree on it after two readings, it is passed on to a conciliation committee, which tries to pave the way for adoption.
+In the case of visa-free travel for Albania and Bosnia, there was only one reading.
+The European Parliament voted on 7 October 2010 and the Council on 8 November 2010.

-As can be concluded from the dates of the visa liberalisation process for the five Western Balkan countries, it took in both cases 7 months from the presentation of the legislative proposals until the citizens could really travel visa-free.
-Another 6 to 8 weeks should be added for the preceding work within the Commission, the drafting, consultation and adoption of the proposal.
+For both groups of Balkan countries, it took seven months to amend the Visa Regulation, from the moment when the Commission presented the legislative proposal until the citizens could really travel visa-free.
+Another six to eight weeks is to be added for the preceding work within the Commission (see below).
 This shows that amending the Visa Regulation is by no means a quick affair.